 -Jackie Rivera, Pratt Institute Performance + Performance Studies MFA class of 2020

 "Alanna is an extraordinary editor.
 When applying for university teaching positions, I was unsure how to present myself.
 Alanna took my jumble of words and crafted them into an articulate and powerful statement about my pedagogy and practice.
 Because of her editing, I received interviews and highly positive feedback on my applications.
 Since connecting with Alanna, I have worked with Arcadia University, Duke University, Bates College, and Rutgers University."

 "I came to Alanna with a draft of my MFA application essay and no idea how it was stacking up.
 Alanna completely oriented me -- to what was legible, what felt superfluous, and what was the most compelling part of my case for why anyone should admit me.
-Just in one phone conversation, she asked the exact right clarifying questions that transformed my first draft into something clearly crafted and specifically addressing why I should go to grad school now.
-Her guidance definitely contributed to me not only getting in but having some choices of where to go, so that I was able to choose the exact right fit for me.
+In a single phone conversation, she asked the exact right clarifying questions that transformed my first draft into something clearly crafted and that specifically addressed why I should go to grad school now.
+Alanna's guidance definitely contributed to me not only getting in but having some choices of where to go, so that I was able to choose the exact right fit for me.
 Seriously, get her input on your stuff -- you will not regret it."

 -Hal Cosentino, UT Austin MFA in Playwriting class of 2025